heatherbrandwilliamson/heatherbrandwilliamson/README.md

 I am a designer, maker and coder.
 What excites me most about working in software development is being able to design and create things that have purpose and solve real problems.

-I am an architecture turned software developer;
+I am an architect turned software developer;

 Throughout my studies in architectural design, I developed a deep understanding of the principles of design, user experience, and creative problem-solving.
 I honed my skills in spatial planning, conceptual development, and technical drawing, which have provided me with a solid foundation in design thinking and attention to detail.